kytos/kytos/docs/developer/events.rst

 hideInfoPanel NULL   Hide the info panel displayed in the right.
 ============= ====== ===========================================

-The `k-info-panel` can be triggered by a `k-button` or a `k-action-menu` or anything that calls the method created to set-up a new `k-info-panel`.
+The `k-info-panel` event can be triggered by a `k-button`, a `k-action-menu` or anything that calls the method created to set up a new `k-info-panel`.

 **Example**